reswanson/assignment-1-deliverables/week6/README.md

 ### React project is here: https://github.com/reswanson/my-react-project/tree/week6
-- (week6 branch, I wasnt merging to master until I had it working)
+- ( week6 branch, I wasnt merging to master until I had it working)

 ### Heroku link is: https://rswanson-assignment1.herokuapp.com/
-- (This has last weeks code)
+- ( This has last week's code as I rolled back what I had been trying to deploy. )

-### Video where I demo what I have working locally: (will have to download it)
+### Video where I demo what I have working locally: ( you will have to download it )
 - https://github.com/reswanson/assignment-deliverables/blob/master/week6/Rswanson-assignment6-localenv-demo.mp4

-### Zip of my local MongoDB directory:
+### Zip of my local MongoDB directory:   ( you will have to download it )
 - https://github.com/reswanson/assignment-deliverables/blob/master/week6/rswanso-mongodb-data-dir.zip